California has special procedures and a separate judicial system if you are injured at work.

-- The rights of an employee to select and change the treating physician pursuant to subdivision of Section 3550 and Section 4600.
+- The rights of an employee to select and change the treating physician pursuant to the subdivision of Section 3550 and Section 4600

 - Your right to disagree with decisions affecting your claim.24

-First aid is a one-time treatment and follow-up visits for minor injuries such as scratches, burns, splinters, cuts, and other injuries which do not normally require medical care.25
+First aid is a one-time treatment and follow-up visit for minor injuries such as scratches, burns, splinters, cuts, and other injuries that do not normally require medical care.25

 The statute of limitations is a defense that the insurance company will use to deny paying you benefits.